 In July 2019, SECI amended a provision in the tender and allowed for the inclusion of micro and mini grid-connected projects in the ambit of this tender.
 At that time, SECI also increased the project commissioning timeline from 18 months to two years.

 In July 2019, Mercom also reported that five government entities submitted bids totaling 1,153 MW capacity for this tender, and the tender was undersubscribed by 847 MW.
-As the tender was undersubscribed, only 80% of the capacity bid for could be awarded in line with the ministry norms.
+As the tender was undersubscribed, only 80% of the capacity bid for could be awarded in line with the tender condition.
 This means a maximum of 922.4 MW of grid-connected solar PV project capacity could only be awarded in this tender.